okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 After writing the above, I revisited the book.
 Thanks to its relative obscurity, the ebook version was available to borrow immediately from the Seattle Public Library.
 I'm pleased to find out the authors encourage readers to come up with their own pattern languages.
-I also like their idea of ordering from big to small, with forward references that elucidate how subpatterns help realize larger ones and with backreferences to contextualize patterns in larger ones.
 It occurs to me that some of the my patterns might have some tacit principles in common.
 I want to deduce them and make them explicit so I can reference them from relevant patterns and thereby uncover principles that underpin my whole pattern language.